 Justice Lee highlighted that the use by courts of “research staffs… to provide judges with specialised investigations, information and advice” is historically not uncommon.
 Examples include the Jury of Merchants who advised the Court of King’s Bench on matters requiring attention to aspects of trade peculiar to merchants and the Court Referee or court-appointed expert witness.

-The Court has power under Section 23 of the Federal Court of Australia Act 1976 (Cth) to appoint an assessor for the matter.
+The Court has power under Sections 23 and 33ZF of the Federal Court of Australia Act 1976 (Cth) to appoint an assessor for the matter.
 The implied power of the court to enact everything necessary to exercise its jurisdiction under that provision plainly includes the power to appoint an assessor.

-- The decision indicates that courts are ableand willing to engage with increasingly more complex expert evidence.
+- Courts are able and willing to engage with increasingly more complex expert evidence.
 The appointment of an assessor to assist the court is likely to become a more common practice, particularly in class actions for industries in which sponsored research and publications abound.

 - The assessor in a matter will likely allow the court to evaluate evidence more thoroughly and with reference to experts’ citations of key publications.